eQ Plc Managers' Transactions - Antti Lyytikäinen

 |-1,12%

-Der heimische Markt zeigt sich etwas leichter, während der deutsche Leitindex unterhalb der Nulllinie notiert.
-Die Wall Street geht etwas tiefer in den ersten Handelstag der Woche.
-Zum Start in die neue Woche tendierten die asiatischen Indizes schlussendlich etwas fester.
+Der heimische sowie der deutsche Markt zeigten sich am Montag marginal schwächer.
+Die Wall Street notiert am ersten Handelstag der Woche tiefer.
+Zum Start in die neue Woche tendierten die asiatischen Indizes schlussendlich fester.